coolceph/CephInC/README.md

 1.Pure C, No STL, No Boost.

-2.No cycle dependency between components
+2.No complex dependency between components

+3.High Performance is the most important issue (for SATA/PCIe SSD)

 RADOS
 -----------

-1.EC Code from the begining
+1.EC

 2.NWR Supported (PG Log is best for NWR) -> Degerde WRITE

-3.Full TestSuite For Producation Quality and Commuity Cooperation

-4.High Performance with Full SATA/PCIe SSD

 FS